-The Board of Directors is responsible for ensuring management fulfills its responsibilities and reviews the results of the audit and the annual consolidated financial statements prior to their approval.
+The Board of Directors is responsible for ensuring management fulfills its responsibilities, and reviews the results of the audit and the annual consolidated financial statements prior to their approval.

-The consolidated financial statements as at December 31, 2021 and 2020, and for the years then ended, have been audited by Manning Elliott LLP, an independent registered public accounting firm, and their report outlines the scope of their examination, and gives their opinion on the consolidated financial statements.
+The consolidated financial statements as at December 31, 2022, and for the year ended December 31, 2022 and 2021, have been audited by Manning Elliott LLP, an independent registered public accounting firm, and their report outlines the scope of their examination, and gives their opinion on the consolidated financial statements.